spring-projects/spring-net/readme.txt

 7. Support

-The user forms at http://forum.springframework.net/ are available for you to submit questions, support requests, and interact with other Spring.NET users.
+The user forums at http://forum.springframework.net/ are available for you to submit questions, support requests, and interact with other Spring.NET users.

-Bug and issue tracking can be found at http://opensource.atlassian.com/projects/spring/secure/BrowseProject.jspa?id=10020
+Bug and issue tracking can be found at http://jira.springframework.org/secure/BrowseProject.jspa?id=10020

 The Spring.NET wiki is located at http://opensource.atlassian.com/confluence/spring/display/NET/Home

 A Fisheye repository browser is located at http://fisheye1.cenqua.com/viewrep/springnet

+To get the sources, check them out at the Subversion repository at https://src.springframework.org/svn/spring-net/trunk We are always happy to receive your feedback on the forums.
+If you think you found a bug, have an improvement suggestion or feature request, please submit a ticket in JIRA (see link above).

+A word on bug reports: If at all possible, try to download one of the nightly snapshots at http://www.springframework.net/downloads/nightly/ and see, if this bug has already been fixed.
+If the problem still persists, don't forget to mention the version of Spring.NET you are using (check the file versions of Spring.NET dlls), the .NET version you are running on and a description how to reproduce the problem.
+Ideally attach some sample code reproducing the problem to the JIRA ticket.

 8. Acknowledgements